michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0017.md

 - v: be inadequate or objectionable
 - n: the act of sucking
 ### Family
-suck: sucked, sucker, sucking, sucks, suction+;sucker: suckers;sucking: suckings;suction: suctioned, suctioning, suctions, suctorial
+- suck: sucked, sucker, sucking, sucks, suction+
+- sucker: suckers
+- sucking: suckings
+- suction: suctioned, suctioning, suctions, suctorial
 ### Examples
 - “We knew we couldn’t fumble this mission—they could have been sucking us into a trap,” says a U.S.
 - The effect was to suck $50 billion from the banking system.